cutecryptid/haspie/README.md

 - Functional output module (not styling yet, just output solution to MusicXML, LilyPond or MIDI)
 - Colorize errors on score?
 (That'd be cool)
 - Annotate chords over score?
 (That'd be SUPER COOL)
-- Identify and restrict weak/strong times and bridge notes (LOW PRIO, maybe mkV)
+- Restric based on weak/strong times and passing notes.